AdobeDocs/campaign-classic.en/help/platform/using/executing-export-jobs.md

 ![](assets/s_ncs_user_export_wizard07.png)

-Click the tabs at the bottom of the wizard to switch from the preview of results in columns to the results in XML.
+Click the tabs at the bottom of the assistant to switch from the preview of results in columns to the results in XML.
 You can also view the generated SQL queries.

 ## Step 9 - Launch the export {#step-9---launching-the-export}